mzc796/SDN-Lab-2/README.md

 # SDN-Lab-2
 Connect OpenDaylight with mininet

-Continue with what we had on previous lab, we will install OpenDaylight as the SDN controller to connect with Mininet to configure the network.
+Continue with what we had on previous lab, we will install OpenDaylight as the SDN controller to connect with Mininet to read the network statistics.
 ## Virtual Machine Summary
 Memory: >= 8GB